Wimbledon Hockey Club

 The club's home ground is a water based AstroTurf located at Raynes Park High School, which was built in conjunction with the school in 2019.
 Its clubhouse is that of the multi-sports club 'The Wimbledon Club' on Church Road, Wimbledon.

+The men's team have been champions of England on two occasions (2014–15 and 2015–16).
+And they also competed in the Euro Hockey League several times.
+They reached the semi finals of this tournament in 2017.